wojons/scalr/README.md

 * Pre-automated software, such as nginx, Apache, MySQL, Redis, MongoDB, and RabbitMQ
 * Blazing fast UI
 * Multi-cloud
+* Cost Analytics (It is possible to track and budget the Costs of Public and Private Cloud Resources)
 * More at [Product][2]

 Installation